Week 1 (August 25-29)

-WRITE on Padlet: Jot down some things you’re interested in, something you might want to know more about.
+WRITE on Padlet: Jot down some things you’re interested in, something you might want to know more about and would want to write a TEDTalk about.
 This can be something heavy, like police brutality, or it can be something that seems on the surface more light-hearted, like ballet.
 The only criteria is that you are actually curious about it.

 Mon Oct 11: no class

 Wed Oct 13

 Genre scavenger hunt to look for conventions and doing rhetorical analysis.
 How to do it for a TEDTalk!